| Title: | Utilities for Working with R's Operators |

 character vector of unique operator names.

-The right arrow assignment operators, ->
+The right arrow assignment operators, -> and ->> is not

 an operator but a syntatic variant.
 Consequently, it does not behave